Philip Schuyler: Later career

 As a prominent politician and Patriot leader in New York, Schuyler was the subject of an unsuccessful kidnapping attempt, which was plotted and led by John Walden Meyers on August 7, 1781.
 Schuyler was able to vacate his Albany mansion before the kidnappers arrived.
 Schuyler was an original member of the New York Society of the Cincinnati.

-After the war, he expanded his Saratoga estate to tens of thousands of acres, adding slaves, tenant farmers, a store, mills for flour, flax, and lumber.
+After the war, he expanded his Saratoga estate to tens of thousands of acres, adding slaves, tenant farmers, a store, and mills for flour, flax, and lumber.
 He built several schooners on the Hudson River, and named the first Saratoga.
-According to the Schuyler Mansion Historic Society, there were around 40 slaves between the Albany and Saratoga estates.
+According to the Schuyler Mansion State Historic Site, Schuyler as many as 40 slaves between the Albany and Saratoga estates.
+In 1785, he was a founder of the New York Manumission Society, which advocated for gradual abolition.
+In 1790, he enslaved 27 persons.
+In 1800, he owned about 11; at his death in 1804, he had none, having either conveyed them to others or manumitted them.

 He was a member of the New York State Senate from 1780 to 1784, and at the same time New York State Surveyor General from 1781 to 1784.
 Afterwards he returned to the State Senate from 1786 to 1790, where he actively supported the adoption of the United States Constitution.

 In 1789, he was elected a U.S. Senator from New York to the First United States Congress, serving from July 27, 1789, to March 3, 1791.
 After losing his bid for re-election in 1791 to Aaron Burr, he returned to the State Senate from 1792 to 1797.
 In 1797, he was selected again to the U.S. Senate and served in the 5th United States Congress from March 4, 1797, until his resignation because of ill health on January 3, 1798.

 Personal life

 According to the Schuyler Family's Bible, on September 7, 1755, he married Catherine Van Rensselaer (1734–1803) at Albany.
-In the Bible entry, he was called “Philip Johannes Schuyler” and she was called “Catherina Van Rensselaer”.
+In the Bible entry, he was called "Philip Johannes Schuyler" and she was called "Catherina Van Rensselaer".
 She was the daughter of Johannes Van Rensselaer (1707/08–1783) and his first wife, Engeltje Livingston (1698–1746/47).
 Johannes was the grandson of Hendrick van Rensselaer (1667–1740).
 Engeltje was the daughter of Robert Livingston the Younger.
 Philip and Catherine had 15 children together, eight of whom survived to adulthood, including: